 - Consider multiple mid priced multi tools for use around your camp or home

 There are plenty of quality choices in the mid priced multi tool range.
 The new Leatherman Rev retails for a mere $30 and you an often get it for less than $30 while a single Leatherman Wave has a lot of tools that you may never use and costs 3 times as much.

 If you want something more functional than a just a basic multi tool you should consider buying one elaborate model and then a few less expensive but highly functional ones.
 If I lose a Rev at $30 it is a far sight better than losing a $100 multi tool.

 - Save yourself the trouble of buying an “off” brand

 Is it worth saving $20 to get an off brand?
-The answer in my own experience is no. There is only a few things worse when you are trying to get something done then having a tool fail you.
+The answer in my own experience is no. There are only a few things worse when you are trying to get something done than having a tool fail you.

 I imagine a lot of you might be thinking about multi tools for your bug out bag or just your basic emergency stash.
 This is one of those times when buying that $20 tool is not something I would do.